jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/capabilities_website-design-and-app-development.md

 ## Mobile Users Are a Priority

-You’ve heard the mantra “**mobile-first”****.** It requires you to think carefully about how users perform tasks using only the small amount of screen space available to them.
+You’ve heard the mantra “**mobile-first**.”
+It requires you to think carefully about how users perform tasks using only the small amount of screen space available to them.
 Do your customers come to your site to register for events?
 Are they looking at pictures or just there for research?
 These tasks are often very different on a phone, compared to a laptop or desktop.
 For example, phone users are quite willing to scroll.
 This is a big change from the days when we lived in fear of placing important content “below the fold”.
 At D2 Creative, we design to ensure that every user has a great experience regardless of the device they use.

 Read how D2 Creative transformed Dr. Scholl’s website, optimized user experience, and implemented a robust eCommerce platform.
 [Case Study: Better Organization and New Sales Possibilities for Leading US Orthopedics Brand.](/our-work/orthopedics-ecommerce-web-development/)